System-Level Natural Language Feedback: Related Work

-As language models begin to be used in people's daily life, how to align them with human needs and make them more useful to users becomes an important research topic \citep{askell2021general}.
-As a result, researchers have been working on utilizing various kinds of human feedback, including preference feedback \citep{NEURIPS2020_1f89885d,ouyang2022training}, binary feedback \citep{li2019don,arora2022director,adolphs2022cringe}, natural language feedback \citep{NIPS2016_07563a3f, li2017dialogue, hancock-etal-2019-learning, saunders2022selfcritiquing, scheurer2022training}, and so on.
-So far, the utilization of natural language feedback is relatively less explored, and the methods for using language feedback are also limited in the literature, focusing mainly on instance-level feedback where each instance receives its own feedback \citep{scheurer2022training, chen2023improving, scheurer2023training}.
-In this work, we propose a general framework for deriving system-level feedback from a set of instance-level feedback, and show the effectiveness of system-level feedback alone and its complementarity with instance-level feedback.
+\item\textbf{Learning from Human Feedback} As language models increasingly integrate into people's daily life, aligning them with human needs becomes essential \citep{askell2021general}.
+As a result, researchers have been working on utilizing various human feedback, including preference feedback \citep{NEURIPS2020_1f89885d,ouyang2022training}, binary feedback \citep{li2019don,arora2022director,adolphs2022cringe}, NL feedback \citep{NIPS2016_07563a3f, li2017dialogue, hancock-etal-2019-learning, saunders2022selfcritiquing, scheurer2022training}, and so on.
+So far, the use of NL feedback is relatively less explored, with most studies focusing on instance-level feedback where each instance receives its own feedback \citep{scheurer2022training, scheurer2023training}.
+In this work, we propose a general framework for deriving system-level feedback from instance-level feedback, and show the effectiveness of system-level feedback alone and its complementarity with instance-level feedback. \end{itemize}